kadimetla/doc-adk-training/training/module07-multimodal-and-images/README.md

 *   Generate illustrations for a story.
 *   Create charts and diagrams from data.

-In the lab, you will build a "Visual Product Catalog Analyzer" that uses a vision-capable agent to analyze a product image and a second agent to generate a marketing description from that analysis.
+In the lab, you will build a "Visual Product Catalog Analyzer" that uses a single, vision-capable agent to analyze a product image and generate a marketing description from that analysis.

 ### Key Takeaways
 - Multimodal models like Gemini can process text and images together, enabling vision-enabled agents.